 How can I store leftover potato and bacon soup?

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
-For longer storage, consider freezing the soup, which can last up to 3 months.
-When reheating, add a splash of broth or cream to restore its original texture.
+Store leftovers in an airtight container in the fridge for up to 3 days .
+You can also freeze the soup for up to 3 months .
+When reheating , add a splash of broth or cream to get back the right texture .

 What type of cheese is best for cheesy toast?